Kyle Barraclough: Los Angeles Angels

 On January 13, 2022, Barraclough signed a minor league contract with the Los Angeles Angels.
 He was assigned to the Triple-A Salt Lake Bees to begin the year.

-On May 7, 2022, Barraclough was selected to the 40-man and active rosters.
+On May 7, Barraclough was selected to the 40-man and active rosters.
+Barraclough was designated for assignment on June 27 after Dillon Thomas was claimed off waivers.
 He was outrighted off the roster on June 30.
 He finished the season at 0–1 record with a 3.00 ERA and nine strikeouts in eight games.
+In 41 appearances for Salt Lake, Barraclough recorded a 3.00 ERA with 61 strikeouts and 2 saves in 45 innings pitched.
 On October 14, Barraclough elected to become a free agent.